top of page

 Intent: Everywhere you turn there is evidence of Artistic creation that is developed to serve a purpose.
 At Tenison’s our aim in the department is to appreciate and nurture this across the key stages.
 We have a varied curriculum that allows us to develop, deepen and build on key skills from Key Stage 2, all the way through to Key Stage 5.

-In GCSE, pupils start with a Skills Building project, in this they further develop their core drawing skills as well as being introduced to various painting techniques and how to successfully use chalk.
+In GCSE Art and Design, pupils start with a Skills Building project, in this they further develop their core drawing skills as well as being introduced to various painting techniques and how to successfully use chalk.
 After this they do a variety of projects based around a particular theme that supports the four Assessment Objectives.
 Pupils then move onto their exam project where they choose between a selection of themes provided for them by the exam board.
-Pupils produce a project based on this and then sit a 10 hour exam where they create a final piece.
+Pupils produce a project based on this and then sit a 10-hour exam where they create a final piece.
 60% of their final mark is coursework and 40% is exam.

-In A Level, students have the opportunity to study Art and Design further.
+In A Level, students can study Art and Design further.
 In Art and Design, they start the year with a variety of mini projects designed to further refine their skills.
-They explore; portraiture, sculpture, collage, printmaking and illustration.
+They explore, portraiture, sculpture, collage, printmaking and illustration.
 After this, students start their Personal Investigation which is 60% of their final grade.
 They continue this until February of Year 13 where they start their exam project based on a brief provided by the exam board.
-They will then sit a 15 hour exam to create a final piece.
+They will then sit a 15-hour exam to create a final piece.
 This is worth 40% of the A Level.

 We also aim to give our GCSE pupils and A Level students a clear understanding of the Assessment Objectives they will be marked against.
 Our aim is for pupils and students to understand the journey and exactly why they are doing what they are doing.